Workaholics Star Adam DeVine Marries Actress Chloe Bridges - E! Online

 From Workaholics to walking down the aisle!

 Comedian Adam DeVine has a new official title: Husband.
-The Pitch Perfect actor tied the knot with his longtime partner, Chloe Bridges, which comes two years after they announced their engagement in October 2019.
-The two began dating in 2015 after meeting on the set of The Final Girls.
+The Pitch Perfect actor tied the knot with his longtime partner Chloe Bridges, his rep confirmed to E!
+News on Sunday, Oct.
+10.

+The pair, who met on the set of The Final Girls in 2015, took the next step in their relationship just two years after they announced their engagement in October 2019.

-Adam's former Workaholics co-star Erik Griffin confirmed the marriage news on Instagram, writing on Sunday, Oct.
-10, "Dem Boyz!
+Adam's former Workaholics co-star Erik Griffin also raved over their marriage on Instagram, writing on Sunday, "Dem Boyz!
 Devine is off the market!
 Such an awesome wedding!"

 Erik also posted a candid photo that captured Adam flashing a wide smile with his Comedy Central colleagues, including Blake Anderson and Anders Holm.
 In the snapshot, the groom looked as suave as ever wearing a black shirt, matching slacks and sneakers.
 Blake and Anders sported a similar style, while Erik opted for a gray suit.